SzymonNowakowski/DMRnet/README.md

 ## Changes in DMRnet v.
 0.3.0

 ### GLAMER added
 GLAMER stands for Group LAsso MERger and it is a new (simplified in relation to DMRnet) algorithm for which we prove partition selection consistency.
 It is the first result of that kind for high dimensional scenario.
-The relevant paper with algorithm description is the following: [Szymon Nowakowski, Piotr Pokarowski and Wojciech Rejchel.
-2021.
+The relevant paper with algorithm description is the following: [Szymon Nowakowski, Piotr Pokarowski and Wojciech Rejchel, 2021.
 “Group Lasso Merger for Sparse Prediction with High-Dimensional Categorical Data.” arXiv:2112.11114](https://arxiv.org/abs/2112.11114)

 To use GLAMER pass `algorithm="glamer"` in a call to `DMRnet` or cross validation routine.
 GLAMER is not supported in `DMR`.